josterpi/josterpi.github.io/index.md

  - I put together <a href="http://www.citybuilder.org">www.citybuilder.org</a> using Drupal for the People of Praise and one:ten.
  - Spring of 2004 I put together <a href="/webtech.html">this</a> introduction to the web development.
 It kind of trailed off as I ran out of time.
  - You can contact me at josterhouse@gmail.com
- - To Do: Add more content, make it look good, ...

 This quote from Fred P. Brooks essay "The Tar Pit" is the closest I've found to summing up why I love computer science: